m-alexeev/cmpt383_project/README.txt

+##Running Instructions

-The docker-compose file is in the deploy folder
+The docker-compose file is in the `deploy` folder `docker-compose build` to build the application `docker-compose up` to run the application

+The application is hosted on `localhost:3000`

+##Overview
 Topic : Note taking and emotion tracker application

 Programming languages :